 Applicants may be eligible for needs-based scholarship.
 In order to determine eligibility, the student must complete and submit the Free Application for Federal Student Aid (FAFSA) form.
-The form may be obtained from the Office of Admissions, the KCU Financial Aid Office, local libraries, or at www.fafsa.ed.gov.
-Information from FAFSA requires 4-6 weeks to process.
+Accessed at www.studentaid.gov.
+Information from FAFSA requires 1-2 weeks to process.

 The role of graduate assistants at KCU does not involve direct responsibility for teaching entire courses.
-There would be duties similar to those of work study students as well as proctoring, lecture/presentations, tutoring, grading, research and other duties as needed by the supervising professor.
+There would be duties similar to those of work-study students as well as proctoring tests, lectures and/or presentations, tutoring, grading, research, and other duties as needed by the supervising professor.
 The graduate assistant will work 20 hours per week.